 It has been claimed that the specific template for imagining any ethnogenesis in Late Antiquity is the interplay of three aspects: the military success of warriors and chieftains, a foundational myth, and finally some element of charismatic and dynastic leadership.
 However, in this model, the economic dimension of the process has been allowed to play only a marginal role.

-Curious, since of the main components in the army of the Roman Empire was the need to constantly fill the ranks.
+This is curious, since one of the main components in the army of the Roman Empire was the need to constantly fill the ranks.
 To this end, the military leaders developed a handful of procedures, one of which was to contract with bands of mercenaries offered up by their local leaders.
 As the crisis unfolded during the 3rdcentury, more and more of these “bands of brothers” became less and less Romanised.
-Instead, they operated as modern-day mercenaries.
+Instead, they operated as modern-day mercenaries claiming considerable or even outrageous remunerations.
 Recent studies from the Lower Rhine regionshow how massive these payments must have been.
-Some have claimed that the Roman Empire simply bled to death through the massive extraction of gold, which took place in the 4thand 5thcenturies; and which ended up as buried hoards, sacrificial offerings, or simply barbarian bling.
+Some have claimed that the Roman Empire simply bled to death through the massive extraction of gold, which took place in the 4thand 5thcenturies; and which ended up as buried hoards, sacrificial offerings, or simply “barbarian” bling.

 One anthropological theory posits that the “constructions” of “cultures” as opposed to “civilisations” takes place in the periphery whenever a centre is under siege.
 While the centre appears homogenous at its peak, it gets battered by people coalescing into “cultures” and hence, heterogeneity, whenever the centre is threatened economically.
-This is what happened in the USA in the 70s when Japan came to threaten the American economy and production system.
-This is the years when the indigenous people began building casinos, and at the same time stopped being motley drunkards, but regained a sense of their tribal identity.
+They sort of crop up in the periphery.
+This happened in the USA in the 70s when Japan came to threaten the American economy and production system, and the indigenous people began building casinos and regaining a sense of their tribal identity, while at the same time stopping to live as motley drunkards.
 During these years the number of members of the tribes grew from 750.000 to 1.5 mill people.
-Also, a whole new Indian tribe was reinvented as part of this general process of ethnogenesis – or indigeneity – as anthropologists prefer to call the pocess.
+Also, a whole new Indian tribe was reinvented as part of this general process of ethnogenesis – or indigeneity – as anthropologists prefer to call the process.
 Another famous incident is the establishment of the Washitaw nation, a self-identified tribe, inhabiting the Louisiana area.
 All black, they claim “to be descended from West Africans who moved to America, when the continents were still joined, i.e. before the Indians”.

 Revisiting the Goths